Cherreads

 "I appreciate the faith in my survival."

-"It's not faith.
-It's odds.
-Iron 15 attempting Diamond-level technique against forces that erase matter from existence?"
+"It's not faith, it's odds, Iron 15 attempting Diamond-level technique against forces that erase matter from existence?"
 Min-jun shook his head.
-"But I've seen impossible things happen.
-Core Surge.
-The entity battles.
-Maybe you're another impossible thing."
+"But I've seen impossible things happen, Maybe you'll be lucky enough."

 He extended his hand.
 Yoo shook it.